 Admission with Visitor Status

 Students currently enrolled in good standing at other accredited law schools may, with the approval of their Dean, be admitted to San Francisco Law School with either non-matriculating Visitor Status or Auditor Status.
 Both Visitors and Auditors are subject to the same tuition, fees, policies and regulations as are Regular Status students of San Francisco Law School.
-For information regarding required documentation, contact the Admissions OFfice.
+For information regarding required documentation, contact the Admissions Office at firstname.lastname@example.org .

 Applicants who have attended schools outside of the United States must arrange to have transcripts evaluated by either of the following entities: